fahadshaikh09/B.Sc-Python-Practicals/README.md

 		*******

-3. *Program for Following Probelem Statments*
+*3. Program for Following Probelem Statments*

 	a.
 A pangram is a sentence that contains all the letters of the English alphabet at least once, for example: The quick brown fox jumps over the lazy dog.
 Your task here is to write a function to check a sentence to see if it is a pangram or not.